nishantak/QuComm_hybrid/README.md

-# Post-Quantum Hybrid TLS Benchmark Suite
+# Hybrid 2-Plane Quantum-Classical Framework

-A comprehensive benchmarking framework for evaluating a 2-plane post-quantum hybrid TLS implementations, with real-world network measurements and cryptographic overhead analysis.
+A comprehensive benchmarking framework for evaluating a 2-plane post-quantum hybrid end-to-end implementation, with real-world network measurements and cryptographic overhead analysis.

-##Overview
+## Overview

-This project implements and benchmarks a **two-plane hybrid TLS architecture** that combines classical and post-quantum cryptography to provide quantum-safe communication while maintaining compatibility with existing TLS infrastructure.
+This project implements and benchmarks a **two-plane hybrid end-to-end architecture** that combines classical and post-quantum cryptography to provide quantum-safe communication.

 ### Architecture